thrillhouse3000/lazy-wizard/README.md

 The Lazy Wizard encounter generator uses the open5e API (https://api.open5e.com) to contsruct balanced encounters for Dungeons and Dragons 5e campaigns.
 Encounters can be built manually or generated randomly from the application.

+This application is delpoyed at https://lazy-wizard.herokuapp.com/

 # TECHNOLOGIES

-Python
+- Python
-Flask
+- Flask
-Javascript
+- Javascript
-HTML
+- HTML
-CSS
+- CSS

 # REQUIREMENTS